alovajs/alovajs.github.io/docs/tutorial/02-getting-started/01-introduce.md

 > For a detailed introduction to alova devtools, please refer to [Integrated Editor Extension](/tutorial/getting-started/extension-integration).

-## Building Network Layer
+## Building Client-Server Interaction Layer

-With the various features of alova, you can also build a network layer for your project.
-The network layer will distribute response data to various components by merging same requests.
-Additionally, the network layer also manages response data and the responsive states created by useHooks.
-You can access and modify the datas in network layer in any UI component, as well as refresh the network layer data.
+With the various features of alova, you can also build a Client-Server interaction layer(CSIL) for your project.
+The CSIL will distribute response data to various components by merging same requests.
+Additionally, the CSIL also manages response data and the responsive states created by useHooks.
+You can access and modify the datas in CSIL in any UI component, as well as refresh the data in CSIL.

-> If you want to build a network layer, please refer to [Building Network Layer](/tutorial/project/best-practice/network-layer)
+> If you want to build a CSIL, please refer to [Building Client-Server Interaction Layer](/tutorial/project/best-practice/csil)

 ## Run in any JS environment